Osteonecrosis of the Hip

 - Other medical conditions — Osteonecrosis is associated with other diseases, including Caisson disease (diver’s disease or “the bends”), sickle cell disease, myeloproliferative disorders, Gaucher’s disease, systemic lupus erythematosus, Crohn’s disease, arterial embolism, thombosis, and vasculitis

 Although osteonecrosis affects people of all ages, it most commonly occurs between the ages of 40 and 65.
 Men develop osteonecrosis more often than women.

 Osteonecrosis develops in stages.
 Hip pain is typically the first symptom.
 This may lead to a dull ache or throbbing pain in the groin or buttock area.
-Read more about 100 free spin no deposit.
 As the disease progresses, it will become more difficult to stand and put weight on the affected hip, and moving the hip joint will be painful.

 How long it takes for the disease to progress through these stages varies from several months to over a year.
 It is important to diagnose this disease early, because some studies show that early treatment is associated with better outcomes.

 Osteonecrosis can progress from a normal, healthy hip (Stage I) to the collapse of the femoral head (Stage IV).

 After discussing your symptoms and medical history, your doctor will examine your hip to discover what specific motions cause you pain.

 Increased pain during certain movements may be a sign of osteonecrosis.